AresMUSH/aresmush.com/tutorials/code/web-debug.md

 If you install the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en), your developer tools will include a special Ember tab that helps you debug EmberJS apps like the web portal.

-## Web Portal Debug Mode

-It can be helpful while testing to run the web portal in [Debug Mode](/tutorials/code/debug-mode.html#web-portal), so you don't have to re-deploy the portal every time you change the code.

 ## Debugging Tips